FEMINISM IN INDIA THROUGH THE AGES

 Anubai was indeed a jewel of India.
 Unfortunately, no picture or statue of hers is available today, except the painting above.

 Velu Nachiyar of Sivaganga, (1730 – 1796), The first Queen to fight the British even before the Rani of Jhansi.
 She ruled over her kingdom for more than a decade.
-Rani Velu led her Army in numerous battles and even formed a special women’s army named Udaiyaal, in memory of her adopted daughter, who had perished in battle with the British.
+Rani Velu led her Army in numerous battles and even formed a special women’s army named Udaiyaal, in memory of her adopted daughter, who had perished in a battle with the British.
 She ensured justice for her female subjects.

 Velu Nachiyar was born in Ramnad, (Ramanathapuram in Tamil Nadu), to the royal couple Mannar Sellamuthu Sethupathy and Sakandhimutha.
 She did not have any brothers and she was brought up like a prince, trained in martial arts, horse riding, archery and handling different weapons.
-She was also educated in many languages including English, French and Urdu
+She was also educated in many languages including English, French and Urdu.

 When Velu Nachiyar was 16, she married Sivagangai Mannar Muthuvaduganathur.
 Sivagangai is a district of Tamil Nadu.
 In 1772, the Nawab of Arcot and the British troops belonging to the East India Company united and invaded Sivagangai.
 They killed